Quantum-Software-Development/Bovespa-Banks-Value-Analysis/README.md

   # <p align="center"> Bovespa-Banks-Value-Analysis

-  ### <p align="center"> This repository analyzes wealth distribution among Brazilian banks, highlighting disparities between national and foreign institutions.
+  This repository analyzes wealth distribution among Brazilian banks, highlighting disparities between national and foreign institutions.
 The presentation was developed for the Statistics and Probability course in the Data Science and Artificial Intelligence program at PUC-SP, under the supervision of Professor Eric Bacconi Gonçalves. 🏦📊